Private Equity Money Keeps Pouring Into Tech, as Cloudera Becomes Latest Multibillion-Dollar Buyout

 Ernst & Young said in a report early this year that technology accounted for 24% of private equity deals by total value in 2020, up from 19% in 2019.

 Cloudera shares climbed 24% to close at $15.93, just below the $16 acquisition price.
-Prior to Tuesday's rally, the stock was up 25% in the past year, trailing the Nasdaq Composite's 45% gain.
+Before Tuesday's rally, the stock was up 25% in the past year, trailing the Nasdaq Composite's 45% gain.

 Cloudera has struggled as a public company since holding its IPO in 2017.
 The company, along with Hortonworks, came to the market as a leader commercializing the open-source analytics technology called Hadoop.
 Cloudera and Hortonworks merged at the beginning of 2019 in what ended up as a $3 billion deal, well below where the companies had been valued years earlier.